 Can I submit files in any format?

-What are the accepted file names and file formats?
+Refer to accepted file names and accepted file formats.

 What should I do if the student work was not submitted in an accepted file format?